afonari/emc/index.markdown

 ## {{ page.title }}

 Effective mass calculator (**EMC**) implements calculation of the effective masses at the bands extrema using finite difference method (**not** the band fitting method).
-There are currently two versions of the script: FORTRAN program and Python script.
+There are two versions of the program: written in FORTRAN and Python.
 Currently *CRYSTAL* and *VASP* are supported, *Quantum Espresso* is coming!

 #### Continuous integration